 In a word: infuriating.
 It’s tough calling in a favor to meet with the President of the local bank to pitch your business idea only to find yourself, a 26 year old female, the only firm handshake in the room.
-Needless to say, I eventually found myself scraping together just enough to secure the building and start up and have been supporting myself and my business solely on its own income within two months of opening my doors.
+Needless to say, I eventually found myself scraping together just enough to secure the building and I have been supporting myself and my business since two months of opening my doors.

 What effect does your service with animals have on your community?

 It’s a little dry to talk about in depth, but helping at-risk seniors free up food and financial resources by providing them with quality nutrition for their pets means they can spend those resources on themselves while also retaining the comfort of their companion.

 Either from close or distant observation, how has that town changed?

 Heroin.
 There’s always been dirt around here, but now it’s the kind of dirty you can’t walk barefoot in.
 There’s a tent city by the train tracks, and burned out single-wides by the grocery store.
 The church next to my house cut down all the trees our community planted in honor of WWII Gold Star Families because they didn’t want to rake the leaves any longer.
 No one that goes to that church lives around here.
 It’s cold and distant-feeling and sad, but I bought my childhood home-- the one my great-grandparents built-- and live there now.
 I still can walk to work and stop in for supper at my parents’ house.
 The name on the grocery store is different, but it’s still the same people wandering the aisles.
 The trees are still white with snow in January and the hills are always misty hiding the houses in the morning.

 You created a pet food pantry.
 What inspired you to do so?

 This story is deeply personal to those it is about, and I am still learning to talk about it in a way that is not poverty porn or self-congratulation.